Recognition process for dementia-friendly communities

 With an original target of 20 communities by March 2015 the process currently has over 145 registered communities working to become dementia friendly.

-To see if your community is involved already, please download the list of communities.
+To see if your community is involved already, see this list of active communities.